Skip to main content

 • Health, United States, a publication from the National Center for Health Statistics, includes nonmetropolitan data on health status, risk factors, preventive care, and more.
 See the Data Finder and select “Metropolitan and nonmetropolitan” under Population Subgroups.

 • The National Health Interview Survey results are available in Tables of Summary Health Statistics, which include metropolitan versus nonmetropolitan data on health status, healthcare access, and limitations in activities due to chronic conditions.
-Biannual early release estimates of key health indicators by metropolitan status from NHIS are also available, choose to group by place of residence.
+Biannual early release estimates of key health indicators by metropolitan status from NHIS are also available if you group by place of residence.

 • The Centers for Disease Control and Prevention's CDC WONDER provides National Vital Statistics System birth and mortality data by county, including information for specific causes of death, by level of urbanization.